1. Why was AIDSVu developed?

-6. What does AIDSVu show?
+6. What does AIDSVu’s interactive map show?

 7. What does AIDSVu demonstrate about HIV/AIDS in America?

 AIDSVu provides a visualization of the HIV epidemic across the United States.
-The interactive maps illustrate geographic variations in the HIV epidemic, and how the epidemic affects communities differently.
+The interactive maps illustrate geographic variations in the HIV epidemic and demonstrate how the epidemic affects communities differently.
 This information is important for individuals to understand HIV in their communities, and for health officials and policymakers to see where prevention and care programs are needed most.

-8. Why are the data not from this year?
+9. Why are the data not from this year?

-AIDSVu publishes the latest HIV data available from the CDC and the state and city health departments every year.
-The state- and county-level new diagnosis data have a one year compilation period on average to allow for reporting time, data corrections, resolution of duplicate diagnoses across states, and analyses/report preparation.
-New diagnosis data offers a look at recent trends of the epidemic, including how behavior and geography changes infections over time.
+Each year, AIDSVu publishes the latest HIV data available from the CDC and health departments.
+The state-, county-, and city-level new diagnosis data have about a one-year compilation period to allow for reporting time, data corrections, resolution of duplicate diagnoses across states, analyses, and report preparation.
+New diagnoses data offer a look at recent changes in the epidemic.

-9. Why does the map differ between the rate and number of cases?
+10. Why does the map differ between the rate and number of cases?

-The scales in the legends for prevalence and new diagnosis rates and number of cases for individual states, counties, ZIP codes and census tracts differ because the rate (usually expressed as the number of cases per 100,000 people in the population) is an expression of the relative concentration of people in an area (state, county, ZIP code or census tract) living with an HIV diagnosis.
+The scales in the legends for prevalence and new diagnosis rates differ from the number of cases for states, counties, ZIP codes and census tracts because the rate (usually expressed as the number of cases per 100,000 people in the population) is an expression of the relative concentration of people in an area (state, county, ZIP code, or census tract) living with an HIV diagnosis.
 This differs from the number of cases, which is the actual number of people living with an HIV diagnosis.
 The rate can be useful for comparing the severity of the HIV epidemic in areas with different population sizes – for example, in a densely populated area and in a more sparsely populated one.
 The number of cases can identify areas where the greatest or fewest number of individuals living with an HIV diagnosis reside.

 For example, in a county with fewer people but with a relatively large number of people living with an HIV diagnosis, the county may be shaded a dark red when viewing the prevalence rate.
 However, the same county may not appear dark red when viewing the map by the total number of cases because the county has a smaller number of cases compared with other counties.

-10. Why aren’t some data shown?
+11. Why aren’t some data shown?

-11. How does AIDSVu differ from maps provided by the CDC?
+12. How does AIDSVu differ from maps provided by the CDC?

-12. How does AIDSVu differ from other maps produced from some states?
+13. How does AIDSVu differ from other maps produced from some states?

-All state- and county-level HIV surveillance data for AIDSVu were obtained from CDC’s national HIV surveillance database housed in the Division of HIV Prevention’s HIV Incidence and Case Surveillance Branch.
+All state- and county-level HIV surveillance data for AIDSVu were obtained from CDC’s national HIV surveillance database housed in the Division of HIV/AIDS Prevention’s HIV Incidence and Case Surveillance Branch.
 Data released from the CDC may differ from data released by individual states because the data were analyzed differently, or because they are from different time periods.
 For example, AIDSVu data are analyzed by “residence at earliest HIV infection diagnosis,” and some states analyze data by “current address.”
-These differences can produce slightly different numbers that are released at the national vs. state or local level.
+These differences can produce slightly different numbers that are released at the national vs. state or local levels.

-13. How do the numbers on AIDSVu compare to national statistics?
+14. How do the numbers on AIDSVu compare to national statistics?

-14. How did AIDSVu select the cities displaying ZIP code, census tract, and neighborhood data?
+15. How did AIDSVu select the cities displaying ZIP code, census tract, and neighborhood data?

 18. How does AIDSVu account for prison and jail data and what do the correctional disclaimers on the map mean?

 Some counties have state or federal correctional facilities where inmates may have been diagnosed with HIV.
-Because the data displayed on AIDSVu count these inmates, and because the “persons living with an HIV diagnosis” data on AIDSVu are analyzed by “residence at HIV diagnosis,” inmates diagnosed at correctional facilities are counted as cases in the county where the facility is located.
+Because the data displayed on AIDSVu count these inmates, and because the “persons living with diagnosed HIV” and “persons newly diagnosed with HIV” data on AIDSVu are analyzed by “residence at HIV diagnosis,” inmates diagnosed at correctional facilities are counted as cases in the county where the facility is located.
 This may inflate the rate and case count of persons living with an HIV diagnosis in the county and may not represent HIV infection in the county’s community as a whole.
 In cases where this inflation may occur, a note is included in the pop-up window for the relevant geographic area.
-See the Data Methods page on www.AIDSVu.org for additional information about how the inclusion of these correctional notes was determined.
+See the Data Methods page on AIDSVu.org for additional information about how the inclusion of these correctional notes was determined.